 We’ll Fight to Recover Compensation for All of Your Hit & Run Accident Injuries

 Hit & run accidents in Miami can cause serious injuries.
-Some of those injuries may include:
+Some of those common injuries may include:

 - Airbag injuries